alexkelliott/Margarita/README.md

 <img src="logos/marg_transparent.png"  width="200" height="200">

-# language
+# Margarita
-Simple project to create a programming language
+Project to create a functional programming language

 ## Setup
 Download antlr-4.13.0-complete.jar into the root of the project